For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 What type of research can I pursue at the Geller lab?

 Students are encouraged to develop and pursue research projects reflecting their interests within the lab's primary foci.
-Student research generally involves women's health psychology and stressful life events.
+Student research generally involves women's health psychology and stressful life events, typically within the broad areas of reproductive and perinatal mental health.
 Please see the current research section for more information on ongoing projects.

 What's the lab "culture" like?